 Festival advertising is no different.
 You want to market the most to people who live a short drive away from the venue.
 So put up posters in your entire neighborhood.
 In your poster, guide people towards your ticket sales site, website, and social media.
 Don’t overwhelm the poster with too much information – just the name of the festival, dates, artists playing, and ticket and contact details should be enough.

-- Pub Restaurants and coffee shop
+- Pub restaurants and coffee shops

 - Community bulletin boards